grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/azuread.md

 **On every login** the user organization role will be reset to match AzureAD's application role and their organization membership will be reset to the default organization.

-If Azure AD authentication is not intented to sync user roles and organization membership, `oauth_skip_org_role_update_sync` should be enabled.
+If Azure AD authentication is not intended to sync user roles and organization membership, `oauth_skip_org_role_update_sync` should be enabled.
 See [configure-grafana]({{< relref "../../configure-grafana#oauth_skip_org_role_update_sync" >}}) for more details.